Quick Start¶

 Before you begin, ensure you have:

-- Access to Kubernetes clusters with Velero installed
+- Kubernetes cluster with Velero installed

 - (Optional) OIDC Provider like Dex, Keycloak, or Auth0